pnp/blog/content/pnp-powershell/pnp-powershell-v3-0-0-preview/index.md

 ---
-title: PnP PowerShell v3 is coming soon with some changes
+title: Upcoming changes to PnP PowerShell for v3
-summary: PnP PowerShell is a cross-platform PowerShell Module providing 785 (and increasing) cmdlets that work with Microsoft 365 environments and more specifically SharePoint Online, Microsoft Teams, Microsoft Planner and Power Automate.
+summary: PnP PowerShell is a cross-platform PowerShell Module providing 739 (and increasing) cmdlets that work with Microsoft 365 environments and more specifically SharePoint Online, Microsoft Teams, Microsoft Planner and Power Automate.
-date: 2024-11-25T13:22:34.170Z
+date: 2024-11-29T13:22:34.170Z
 author: Gautam Sheth
 githubname: gautamdsheth
 categories: